perrywortman/sip/README.md

   * You will also need to download and install [Sass](http://sass-lang.com/install)

 * #### Getting and Installing the Theme
-  * The first thing youâ€™ll want to do is grab a copy of the theme and then rename the directory to the name of your theme or website.
+  * The first thing you'll want to do is grab a copy of the theme and then rename the directory to the name of your theme or website.

 * #### Install Gulp